We are a network of leaders committed to building an equitable future.

 Josh Davis serves as vice president of policy and partnerships for StriveTogether.
 He provides leadership and strategy for the organization’s policy, advocacy and mobilization work, while also leveraging national partnerships to accelerate progress throughout the Cradle to Career Network.

-Trained in results-based facilitation, Josh uses this skill and practice for moving groups from talk to action as they align efforts and reach consensus on shared goals, strategies and accountability.
+Josh uses results-based facilitation to moving groups from talk to action as they align efforts and reach consensus on shared goals, strategies and accountability.
 Previously, he held a number of roles at the University of Mississippi, including assistant director for the alumni association.
-Josh completed his bachelor degree in business administration at the University of Mississippi and earned his master of public administration from the University of Memphis.
+Josh completed his bachelor’s degree in business administration at the University of Mississippi and earned his master’s of public administration from the University of Memphis.
 He is a 2017 Presidio Institute Fellow and was named one of Mississippi Business Journal’s Top 50 Under 40 Professionals in 2016.

 My community, West Springhill, in Oxford, Miss., shaped my outlook on community as a place that raises children and youth, for better or for worse.
 My community was successful in helping lift some of us out of poverty and on paths toward economic mobility, while also lacking all the resources to support each child and their family to elevate their future trajectories.